 - Motion Technologies

--Motion Technologies manufactures brake components, shock absorbers and damping technologies for the global automotive, truck, trailer, public bus and rail transportation markets.
-It has the KONI brand for shock absorbers and dampers.
+-Motion Technologies manufactures brake components, shock absorbers, damping technologies, energy absorption components and sealing technologies for the transportation industry, which includes the automotive, truck, trailer, public bus and rail transportation markets.
+The Motion Technologies segment includes three business units.

 -Major competitors for the Motion Technologies segment include Akebono Brake Industry, Federal-Mogul and Nisshinbo Automotive.

--A major competitor for the Interconnect Solutions segment of automotive application includes Deutsch (TE Connectivity).
+-A major competitor of automotive applications in the Interconnect Solutions segment includes Deutsch (TE Connectivity).

 |1968||The Company was established as International Telephone & Telegraph Corp.|